fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 1. what about supervisor strategy for ask? (how to retry (yep, i know how to create `retry` block :) ))

-2. broken actor model via `?` (communication only with messages fire and forgot)
+2. broken actor model with `?` (communication only with messages fire and forgot)

 3. timeout hell, how to manage timeout in application?